Disney Treasure: History

-On September 11, 2022, the sixth ship was officially announced as Disney Treasure at the D23 Expo.
-The ship is inspired by the theme of adventure, with the Grand Hall inspired by the grandeur and mystery of a gilded palace which draws on inspiration from real-world Asia and Africa, as well as paying homage to Agrabah.
+On September 11, 2022, Disney Cruise Line confirmed the name Disney Treasure at the D23 Expo.
+Company materials described the ship's design as themed around adventure, with a Grand Hall drawing on architectural motifs associated with Asia and Africa, as well as the fictional city of Agrabah.

-On November 27, 2022, the first section of the ship arrived at Meyer Werft where construction took place.
-The floating engine room unit ("FERU", 140 × 39 m, including MAN type 12V 51/60DF engines and two LNG tanks) was built at Neptun Werft, Rostock and was transferred to Meyer Werft later.
+The first section of the ship arrived at Meyer Werft on November 27, 2022.
+The floating engine room unit, measuring 140 × 39 m and housing MAN 12V 51/60DF engines and LNG tanks, was constructed at Neptun Werft in Rostock and later transferred to Meyer Werft.
+The keel laying took place on March 30, 2023.
+The hull was completed in December 2023.